Welcome to Sherpa’s documentation¶

 If you are looking for the similarly named package “SHERPA” for hyperparameter tuning of machine learning models go here: https://parameter-sherpa.readthedocs.io/

-Sherpa is released under the GNU General Public License v3.0, and is compatible with Python versions 3.5, 3.6, and 3.7.
-It is expected that it will work with Python 3.8 but testing has been limited.
+Sherpa is released under the GNU General Public License v3.0, and is compatible with Python versions 3.6, 3.7, and 3.8.
 Information on recent releases and citation information for Sherpa is available using the Digital Object Identifier (DOI) 10.5281/zenodo.593753.

 The last version of Sherpa compatible with Python 2.7 was the 4.11.1 release.